Rise to Success: Career Highlights of Jensen Huang

 January 2025: Huang's Keynote at Consumer Electronics Show

-In January 2025, Jensen Huang delivered the keynote address at the Consumer Electronics Show in Las Vegas, announcing new gaming chips, PC and laptop chips, an agreement with Toyota, and the release of Cosmos AI models.
+In January 2025, Jensen Huang delivered the keynote address at the Consumer Electronics Show in Las Vegas, announcing new gaming and PC chips, including the GeForce RTX 50-series.